 -

-John became a registered member 10 months ago
+John became a registered member a year ago

 -

-OandPVisas replied to the discussion F-1 Visa and Poker Involvement – Immigration Compliance Question in the forum General Forum 10 months ago
+OandPVisas replied to the discussion F-1 Visa and Poker Involvement – Immigration Compliance Question in the forum General Forum a year ago

 F-1 Visa and Poker Involvement – Immigration Compliance Question